mikeroyal/Self-Hosting-Guide/README.md

 [Buildah](https://buildah.io/) is a command line tool to build Open Container Initiative (OCI) images.
 It can be used with Docker, Podman, Kubernetes.

+[Red Hat Universal Base Images (UBI)](https://developers.redhat.com/products/rhel/ubi) is a tool that offers a way to build your container images on a foundation of Red Hat Enterprise Linux software.
+They are OCI-compliant, container-based, operating system images with complementary runtime languages and packages that are freely redistributable.
+Easily find UBI images in the Red Hat container catalog, and they are buildable and deployable anywhere.

 [Red Hat Quay](https://quay.io/) is a project that Builds, Stores, and Distributes your Applications and Containers.

 [ctop](https://ctop.sh/) is a tool that provides a concise and condensed overview of real-time metrics for multiple containers as well as a [single container view](https://github.com/bcicen/ctop/blob/master/_docs/single.md) for inspecting a specific container.
 It comes with built-in support for Docker and runC; connectors for other container and cluster systems are planned for future releases.